wxy20850606/wxy20850606.github.io/content/posts/2025/08/start-youtube-at-40.md

     alt: ""
     relative: false
 ---

-This is the script for my very first YouTube video.
-I’m posting it here on my blog as a record of my clarity, so I can always look back and remember where I started.
+Hi, I’m Ariel.
+This is my first YouTube video.

 “If you’re watching this in the future, maybe you’re wondering:
 Why did she succeed?

 The answer is simple: clarity.

-I’m not here to try YouTube — I’ve committed for three years, 40 hours per week, no matter what.
+“I’m not here to try YouTube — I’ve committed for three years, 40 hours a week, no matter what.

-I’ve already proven to myself that I can invest, write 300 blog posts, transform my body, and build strong daily habits.
+And I’ve already proven to myself that I can stay consistent:

+I’ve written over 200 blog posts.

+I’ve been waking up before 5 a.m. for almost four months.

+I self-studied computer science and once coded an assignment with over a thousand lines.

+I’ve transformed my body and reshaped my personality.

+And now, at 40, I’m walking through a true awakening journey.

-Now, I’m bringing it all here — to inspire others through holistic wellbeing.
+Now, I’m here to share and inspire — not just in words, but through videos.”

 Clarity is the foundation of success.
 And this is just the beginning.”